 Ashoka is the largest network of small business owners engaged in social entrepreneurship.
 The organization has nearly 3,000 members in 70 countries.

-When it comes down to it, there are really no downsides to joining any and all small business associations that might be relevant to your business.
+The bottom line is that there are no downsides to joining any and all small business associations that are relevant to your business.
 A few may charge a membership fee, but think of it this way: Finding an invaluable business partner—or maybe even a loyal customer down the line—is well worth the cost of joining a small business association.